michael-h-integrail/example-agents/simple-node-examples/Readme.md

-# Readability Node Examples
+# Simple Examples by Node Type
-This folder contains subfolders with examples for each node type
+This folder contains a sub-folder for each node type with simple examples

 Click the folder for a node type to explore examples